nishitprasad/ChatGroup/README.md

 4. The following gif that shows a normal group conversation between Max, David, Joe and Nishit:
  ![Sample Run](Screenshots/SampleChatGroupConversation.gif)

+### How to run

+1. Navigate to the directory containing index.html webpage.
+2. Run `nodejs server`.
+3. On the browser, go to `localhost:3000` to access the web application.
+4. Provide username and press Enter.
+5. Open another browser instance and go to the same localhost.
+6. Provide another username and press Enter.
+7. Begin chatting.
+If required, add more users (by opening more browser instances).

 ### Future Work